My 10 Rules for Renting a Car in Ireland

 Skip The Rental Car

 If you read all this and decide renting a car sounds like more hassle than it's worth, that's a perfectly valid conclusion.
-Ireland has excellent coach tour companies like Brendan Vacations and you can see everything without the stress.
+Ireland has excellent coach tour companies like Brendan Vacations and small group specialists G Adventures.